 Did not provide requested information to Responding State within 30 days

-The Responding State requested information from this State and the State did not provided the requested information within 30 days.
+The Responding State request information from this State and the State did not provide the requested information within 30 days.

 Did not Pass new information to Responding State within 10 days